Charitable Donations from IRAs for 2012 and 2013

 A QCD is an otherwise taxable distribution from an IRA (other than an ongoing SEP or SIMPLE IRA) owned by an individual who is age 70½ or over that is paid directly from the IRA to a qualified charity.
 An IRA owner can exclude from gross income up to $100,000 of a QCD made for a year, and a QCD can be used to satisfy any IRA required minimum distributions (RMDs) for the year.
 Also, the amount of a QCD excluded from gross income is not taken into account in determining any deduction for charitable contributions.
 (See Notice 2007-7, Section IX, for additional information on QCDs.)

-- The contribution is paid directly from the IRA to the charity, provided that the contribution would have been a 2012 QCD if it had been paid in 2012.
+- The contribution was paid directly from the IRA to the charity, provided that the contribution would have been a 2012 QCD if it had been paid in 2012.

 IRA owners should keep records to substantiate the timing of contributions and distributions regarding any 2012 QCD made in January 2013.